USC’s commitment to a safe environment

 Telephone: (213) 740-4900

-Located within the Center for Women and Men, Engemann Student Health Center, Suite 356.
+Located within Relationship and Sexual Violence Prevention and Services, Engemann Student Health Center, Suite 356.

 The school year just concluding (2014-2015) saw many new initiatives.
 We continue to seek ways to improve the conversation around these important topics, and remain firmly committed to continually improving our efforts to make clear that we do not tolerate sexual assault in any form.